-- Preserve and improve the physical condition of existing ownership housing through home improvement offerings. - Support in-fill development of new houses for large families through a combination of construction gap financing and affordability loans. - A minimum of 20% of all HUD-assisted ownership projects be affordable at 50% AMI. - Identify opportunities for placing new housing on transportation corridors to take advantage of transit opportunities and job markets. - Prioritize and support first-time homeownership opportunities and outreach for traditionally underserved populations (Black, Indigenous, People of Color). - Streamline City development review, permitting, and licensing for easier property development. - Develop and foster close dialog with community participants about appropriate locations and design standards for new housing and growth. - Promote the development of housing suitable for people and households in all life stages, adaptable to accommodate changing housing needs over time. - Promote accessible housing designs to support persons with disabilities. - Create permanent affordability options for developed ownership housing.
+- Preserve and improve the physical condition of existing ownership housing through home improvement offerings. - Support in-fill development of new houses for large families through a combination of construction gap financing and affordability loans. - A minimum of 20% of all HUD-assisted ownership projects be affordable at 50% AMI. - Identify opportunities for placing new housing on transit corridors to take advantage of transit opportunities and job markets. - Prioritize and support first-time homeownership opportunities and outreach for traditionally underserved populations (Black, Indigenous, People of Color). - Streamline City development review, permitting, and licensing for property development. - Foster close dialog with community participants about appropriate locations and design standards for new housing and growth. - Promote accessible housing design. - Create permanent affordability options for developed ownership housing.

 In the area of housing quality, the City will continue to work through its Regulatory Services and CPED departments to ensure that the City's market and affordable housing supply is safe in compliance with the housing code.
-The City's Problem Properties Unit (PPU) is a cross-departmental group that works with housing properties that consume many City resources in the areas of inspections and public safety.
-PPU responds to and develops strategies to monitor and resolve, or eliminate issues associated with nuisance and boarded and vacant properties.
 Solutions can include up to securing buildings with boards, entering into restoration agreements to ensure timely rehab of properties, or demolish buildings under the provisions of Chapter 249 of the City's code of ordinances.
-These activities will be pursued with recognition of the potential of displacement of protected class residents and the need to mitigate any displacement through appropriate actions.
+These activities will be pursued with recognition of the potential of displacement of protected class residents and the need to mitigate any such displacement.